🦩Whooping Crane Season: Nov – March · Peak viewing at Aransas NWR

 Simple Yaupon Preparation

-1. 1.Harvest young leaves from wild native yaupon — not the landscaped hybrid variety
+1. 1.Harvest young leaves from wild native yaupon — not the ornamental cultivars sold at nurseries

 2. 2.Spread leaves on a baking sheet and roast at 350°F for 8–12 minutes until lightly browned